UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 ```

 > [!NOTE]
-> Arguments for Service Principal Login can be derived from the output of its creation:
+> Arguments for service principal login can be derived from the output of its creation:
 >
 > CLIENT_ID=appId
 >